 Hearing all of these varied voices can only be accomplished by listening.
 That’s where courage and communication skill are needed.
 It’s hard to listen to voices which we discount.
 Or those we don’t agree with.
 Or of which we are afraid or suspicious.
 It takes safety, courage… and kindness.
 We all benefit from kind attention to our stories.

-Mary Oliver, wonderful poet, says “To pay attention – this is our endless and proper work.”
+Mary Oliver, wonderful poet, wrote “To pay attention – this is our endless and proper work.”

 Becoming aware of the way we connect with others, is important for personal and professional growth.
 But it’s also important for the world.
 The world needs a swelling of this awareness.
 Because troubled communication between people is at root of many of society’s problems – small and large.
 And it is also a pillar in the solutions.
 The more we can be kindly aware, with humility of mind, of the connection, skills and power which we bring to our communication, the more we can develop ourselves and be generous toward others.